 Role-based Access Control (RBAC)

-What is a role in Role Based Access Control (RBAC)?
+What is a role in RBAC?

 The intuitive RBAC Model

-- UK Clerks – can view level 1 UK data
+- UK Clerks – can view level 1 UK data.

-- UK Account Managers – can view, edit and approve level 1, 2 and 3 UK data.
+- UK Account Managers – can view, edit, and approve level 1, 2 and 3 UK data.

 Ever-expanding Roles